AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

    $ go run server.go
    ```

-## Use the token for client-side user authentication
+## Use tokens for user authentication

 This section uses the Web client as an example to show how to use a token for client-side user authentication.